gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase | null | Name filter, restricts query to only load workers matching the name or display name
+phrase |  | Name filter, restricts query to only load workers matching the name or display name

 ## Get Volumes